We just released ECSY v0.4 and ECSY-THREE v0.1!

 One important difference between adding or removing the Object3D

-components yourself or using these new helpers is that they can handle parenting/unparenting too.
+components yourself and using these new helpers is that they can also handle parenting/unparenting.

 to the scene